briankeny/koterm/README.md

 I will work in day in day out to improve  koterm.
 If you wish to contribute Iam honored to receive your help.

 The koterm project for it to be a success I give credit to my friends from Orion group.
 Mike , Ian and Collins.
 Thank you guys for the support .

-You will find better and  more interesting projects from our website .
-Orion[orion](http://code.orionkenya.ml) Thank you for taking your time to read about koterm.
-Iam happy it means so much to me .
+Check out more interesting projects from our website . [orion](http://code.orionkenya.ml)

+Thank you for taking your time to read about koterm.

 Goodbye !